 The need to mitigate the impacts of climate change has led to the development of global carbon markets and payments for the creation and management of habitats that sequester and store carbon.
-Currently such payment mechanisms are confined to terrestrial or coastal habitats such as forests, mangroves and seagrass beds.
+Currently such payment mechanisms are confined to terrestrial habitats such as forests, but coastal mangroves and seagrass beds may soon become part of such programmes.
 Extending this to management of the open ocean still requires considerable research.
 We know phytoplankton in our oceans absorb significant quantities of carbon from the atmosphere, but quantifying this, understanding how the carbon is then stored and assessing whether this is enhanced within well-managed MPAs compared to the rest of the ocean will take many years of further study.
-As this research develops, it could demonstrate that the Ascension Island MPA is making a globally-significant contribution to climate change mitigation and in time provide a sustainable source of funding in recognition of this.
+This research is under way, however, and could demonstrate that the Ascension Island MPA is making a globally-significant contribution to climate change mitigation and in time provide a sustainable source of funding in recognition of this.